Herbert Burrows: Activism

 Burrows moved to London in 1877, where he joined radical clubs including the National Secular Society.
 He was a founder member of the Aristotelian Society in 1880, joined the Social and Political Education League and became Vice President of the Manhood Suffrage League.
 In 1881, with Henry Hyndman, he formed the Democratic Federation, and became its treasurer in 1883.

 Burrows supported the Federation's commitment to socialism in 1884, when it was renamed the Social Democratic Federation (SDF).
 Often writing under the pseudonym C.V., he contributed articles to its newspaper, Justice.
 He represented the group on the executive of the Law and Liberty League.

 With Annie Besant—whom he had met through his connection with Bradlaugh and the National Secular Society—Burrows was a key organiser of the Bryant & May matchgirls' strike of 1888, and afterwards became the treasurer of the Union of Women Matchmakers, then the largest women's trade union in England.
 Burrows actively promoted unionisation among workers, and the success of the matchgirls' strike helped to galvanise the trade union movement.
 He maintained an active role in the Women's Trade Union League and the Women's Industrial Council until 1917.

 Burrows also became a prominent member of South Place Ethical Society, the Rainbow Circle, the Theosophical Society, the International Arbitration and Peace Association and the International Arbitration League.
 From 1907 until 1922, Burrows was Appointed Lecturer to the South Place Ethical Society, now Conway Hall Ethical Society.
+Burrows served on the Humanitarian League's Executive Committee.
 He was a teetotaller, vegetarian, and lifelong pacifist.

 Burrows stood for Parliament unsuccessfully in the 1908 Haggerston by-election, and again in Haggerston in 1910.
 He resigned from the SDF (then the Social Democratic Party) in 1911.